- ~ Essential Packing List

 - Umbrella - This is optional!
 Indeed, I saw some pilgrims hiking with an umbrella.
 To each his own!
 Adds too much weight for me to consider for my packing list.

 - One Pair Hiking Sandals - I used the classic Teva sandals the first time around.
 I used the Keen Arroyo Sandal the second time around.
 They are heavier to carry, but I walked up to 15 km one day in them.
 They were also a bit dressier for evening wear, and I liked the covered toe box.
 Consider the time of year and how much your feet sweat when you chose what type footwear that works best for you.
+More recently, I have used the Crocs Stride Lite Sandal.
+They are dressy-looking and ultralight, and I loved this feature for carrying less weight!
+I did not walk in them for any length, though, as they are less supportive.

 - Bandana(s)/Buffs - multiple uses as wash cloth, scarf, sweat band, neck sun protector (see above) or a night cap.
 I took one of each!
 I love these versatile items!
 If you are walking in cold weather, consider a warmer hat/cap.
 For me these versatile items are essential on my packing list most times of the year.